matthewdeanmartin/thinks/README.md

  - [Thinks Feed](thinks.md)
  - [Commit history](https://github.com/matthewdeanmartin/thinks/commits/main/thinks.md) (click commit hash to see comments on each `think`)

+Unadvisedly, I'm putting my `thinks` and the support code that transforms them into friendly html & generates a feed of people I follow all in the same repo.

 General Idea
 ---
 What if we used the features of Github to simulate Twitter?